Rock County Court Records

 Rock County Probate Court Records

 Probate matters in Rock County fall under the jurisdiction of the Circuit Court.
-Wisconsin does not have a separate probate court; instead, circuit court judges handle probate cases alongside other matters.
-The Register in Probate serves as the administrative officer for probate proceedings.
+Wisconsin doesn't have a separate probate court — circuit court judges handle probate cases alongside other types of matters.
+The Register in Probate is the administrative officer for these proceedings.

 Types of Probate Matters